Murad Musayev (footballer)

-Murad Şöhrət oğlu Musayev (born on 13 June 1994) is an Azerbaijani footballer who plays as a defender for Gabala in the Azerbaijan Premier League.
+Murad Şöhrət oğlu Musayev (born on 13 June 1994) is an Azerbaijani footballer who plays as a defender, most recently for Gabala in the Azerbaijan Premier League.

 Club career

 On 28 April 2013, Musayev made his debut in the Azerbaijan Premier League for Gabala match against Qarabağ.

 On 6 June 2023, Musayev extended his contract with Gabala for an additional two-years.
+On 4 June 2026, Gabala announced that Musayev had left the club after his contract had expired.